mthussain1234/github_virtualisation_tech221/readme.md

 * The virtual machine can be easily destroyed and recreated as needed, making it easy to test different configs and scenarios without using the developers "real" computer.

+* Provisioners are tools that let you to automate the VM config.
+* They allow you to execute scripts and install software automatically when deploying the new VM

 ## Vagrant Virtualbox connection

 1. After installing both VirtualBox and Vagrant, create a new directory for a new Vagrant Project (use git bash command `mkdir <filename>` in preferred location.